tedeh/jayson/README.md

 - Change directory to the repository root
 - Install the development packages by executing `npm install --dev`
 - Run the tests with `npm run test`

+## Typescript

+Since `v2.1.0` there is experimental typescript support available with jayson.
+Anyone that would like to improve on the type definitions is most welcome to provide a pull request.

+If you would just like to report an issue with the type definitions that you can't solve by yourself, please read the previous discussion here first: https://github.com/tedeh/jayson/issues/99

 ## Usage